We’re Here to Help

 When testing is complete, a report will be sent to your doctor.
 You can also request a copy of your report by contacting us.
 Ask your doctor about your Foundation Medicine testing options so they can help guide treatment decisions for you.

-After we test your tumor tissue, blood, or bone marrow sample for gene mutations, we will list any mutations found in the report.
+After we test your tumor tissue, blood, or bone marrow sample for gene mutations, we will report any mutations found.